stefaniecg/stefaniecg.github.io/bib_dis/main.md

 We target mostly young people because of the language and the ease of communication.
 But if the Spirit leads to older people there will be no problem.

+- **Project scope**:
+Our project is meant to be implemented in the streets of Innsbruck, as a follow up invitation to the encounters we already have.
+Yet, the framework presented here of the Alef bible discovery, the structure of meetings, and the invitation itself can be used for any evangelistic invitation to any _lost_ who needs the Gospel, reached trough any context.
+Therefore we encourage others to use this framework to simply invite and read the Gospel of John with whoever God places in your life to disciple: a friend, a co-worker, a stranger, a family member.

 - **Method**:
    1. Continue with our '[A priori](#a-priori)' current method of one-to-one conversations.
    2. At the end of the conversation give the _Gospel of John_.